 Does anybody know of a more accurate method to test for cyanide?Ed Esposito

 A. First of all, are you doing the distillation?
 I do not have the Hach book in front of me, so I don't know whether that's in the method you cited.
 That's the most obvious cause for the discrepancy.

 If you are distilling, make sure all the free chlorine and other oxidizers are neutralized beforehand.
-Samples can easily contain enough free chlorine to kill the test and give a false negative even if the reaction with potassium iodide/ starch paper is negative.
+Samples can easily contain enough free chlorine to kill the test and give a false negative even if the reaction with potassium iodide/ starch paper [linked by editor to product info at Amazon] is negative.